titan2022/docs/dev/_sources/Programming/TitanProcessing/DeploymentScripts/deployment-tutorial.md.txt

 Use Angry IP Scanner to scan the address range `10.TE.AM.0` to `10.TE.AM.255` (for FRC#2022 this is `10.20.22.0` to `10.20.22.255`).
 Find the Orange Pi in the list of devices in the range (its hostname should show up in another column; usually its IP is 10.20.22.200-10.20.22.210 but it can vary).

-Use Nmap to scan the address range `10.TE.AM.0` to `10.TE.AM.255` using the following command,
+Alternatively use Nmap to scan the address range `10.TE.AM.0` to `10.TE.AM.255` using the following command,
 ```bash
 nmap -sP 10.TE.AM.0/24
 ```
 where the number `/24` (out of 32 bytes) indicates the subnet `255.255.255.0`.
 Although not applicable to this tutorial but, for example, the subnet `255.255.0.0` can be represented as `/16`.
-The flag `-sP` [...].
+The flag `-sP` means skip port scan, meaning that it will not try to find open ports after finding a host, taking less time.
 The output will display a list of devices on the network.
 Simply copy the IP you see that is not your own.

 ## Next steps